Contact

 Research interests

-I am a third year PhD candidate in the Theatre and Performance department with a BA in Costume Production (2017) and an MSc in Art, Law, and Business (2019).
-My research focuses on the ballet design work of Julia Trevelyan Oman, recovering and reassessing her contributions to the late 20th-century stage.
+I am a PhD candidate in the Theatre and Performance department with a BA in Costume Production (2017) and an MSc in Art, Law, and Business (2019).
+My PhD research focuses on the ballet design work of Julia Trevelyan Oman, recovering and reassessing her contributions to the late 20th-century stage.
 Drawing on my professional background in costume making, I integrate practical techniques into my scholarship, using material culture, experimental history, and practice-as-research methodologies to deepen our understanding of historical design practices.

 My work examines the intersections of performance, design, and cultural history, with a particular emphasis on how design choices shape the cultural significance and audience reception of major productions.
 I am especially interested in the role of nostalgia in costume design and its influence on contemporary interpretations of historical performance.
-More broadly, my research seeks to highlight the often-overlooked contributions of designers in the creation of theatrical meaning and memory.
+More broadly, my research seeks to highlight the often-overlooked contributions of designers in the creation of theatrical meaning.

 Publications

-Recent publications
+Selected publications

 Studies in Costume and Performance